2021 Season COVID-19 Policies - Updated as of May 23rd

-All paper items such as magazines, newspapers, guest books will be removed from room and only provided upon request.
+All paper items such as magazines, newspapers, guest books have been removed from guest rooms.

 We will continually monitoring new and evolving cleaning methods as outlined by the Maine CDC, federal CDC and our hospitality professional associations that we are members of.

 In Order to ensure that guest rooms and the common rooms are cleaned to the highest standards check-in times will be between 3:00pm-6:00pm.
 We will not be able to accommodate ANY early check-ins.
-In order to maintain our sanitization procedure Guest rooms will be locked when our housekeeper has finished cleaning it.
 Late arrivals must make arrangements ahead of time.